 The work of a museum/gallery exhibitions officer is highly varied and includes organising exhibitions, carrying out research and coordinating talks and events

-As a museum/gallery exhibitions officer you'll be responsible for the planning, delivery and installation of individual permanent or travelling exhibitions.
+As a museum/gallery exhibitions officer you'll be responsible for the planning, delivery and installation of individual, permanent or travelling exhibitions.

-Specifically, an exhibitions officer may be involved in:
+You may specifically be involved in:

 - event organisation and operations

 - production of publications.

 As a museum/gallery exhibitions officer, you'll need to:

 - plan programmes of special and permanent exhibitions according to visitor needs, alongside the curator